 FANNY Y. CORY

-Fanny Young Cory, known as “Meetsy” by her family, was born in 1877.
+Fanny Young Cory was born in 1877.
 In 1895 an 18 year-old Fanny Young Cory attended the Metropolitan School of fine Arts in New York City.
 By the turn of the century, she was one of the best known illustrators in the country.
+Read more here: Five Generations of Artists: Meet Fanny Y. Cory, known to her family as “Meetsy”

 Jack is a lifelong resident of Washington State.
 He graduated from Seattle Pacific University.
 He has to his credit two one-man shows at the Frye Art Museum in Seattle and a one-man show in Tokyo, Japan.
 Jack Dorsey’s art has been collected by the Frye Art Museum and the LaConner Historical Museum along with numerous corporations and private collectors throughout the U.S.A and Canada.